s-albert/awesome-angular-pack/README.md

 # Awesome Angular Pack

-A colection of useful and stable angular/typescript extensions
+A collection of useful, stable and best rated angular/typescript extensions, which build a productive IDE.
+If you are also a dotnetcore developer check out the [Awesome Dotnetcore Pack](https://marketplace.visualstudio.com/items?itemName=salbert.awesome-dotnetcore-pack), which reuses packages that offer support for both environments.

 ## Angular